Ethandod/2700MajorProject/README.md

   - `initButtonHandler`: Initialising the button so that when a function is called to it, it activates that function.

+### Lidar/Sweeper Module:
+This module handles the pan tilt unit and the lidar so that it is able to sweep the room, then using the lidar it can detect movement.
+#### `sweep_flag.c`
+- **Key Functions:**
+  - `ProgrammeStatus`: Gets the status of the program whether it is GREEN, RED, DETECTED or FINISHED
+#### `lidar_sweep.c`
+  - `setup_sweeper`:
+  - `sweep_routine`:

 ### Integration

-#### `main.h`
-Contains declarations and static variables used across the main application, particularly for managing the state of initialization and timer modes.
-Includes flags for initialization status and timer modes to manage application flow and interactions.

 #### `main.c`
-Acts as the central hub of the application, orchestrating the initialization and handling of Passes incoming serial data to execute commands like setting LED patterns, echoing strings, and configuring timers.
+Acts as the central hub of the application, orchestrating the initialization and handling of Passes incoming data to execute commands like setting LED patterns, echoing strings, and configuring timers.